victole/prediktive/README.md

 The “Determine User Type To Be Notified” step uses the DetermineNotifiedUserTypeWorkflowProcess class which is in charge to “translate” the page properties definition to the workflow models.

 And the “Workflow Delegation” will be in charge to execute the desired workflow models.
+(WorkflowDelegationProcess.java)

+The main code is in
+core/src/main/java/com/victole/examples/core/services
+core/src/main/java/com/victole/examples/core/models

 AEM Component explanation
 -----------